gokulm/BoltOn/docs/index.md

         }
     }

-To use other BoltOn packages and/or add other assemblies, you can add them using options:
+To use other BoltOn packages and/or add other assemblies, add them using options:

     services.BoltOn(options =>
     {